Transform Plain Shelves with These Before-and-After Bookcase Makeover Ideas

+Small updates are often all it takes to transform old furniture into something special.
 Classic but cookie-cutter, this traditional white bookshelf holds so much more potential than its lackluster appearance lets on.
-A little shelf styling and pretty patterned paper are all it takes to punch up the plain furniture piece.
+A little shelf styling and pretty patterned paper helped punch up the plain furniture piece.

-Geode-inspired wrapping paper makes an eye-popping addition to this once-basic white bookshelf.
+Geode-inspired wrapping paper makes an eye-catching addition to this once-basic white bookshelf.
 Use a utility knife to cut the patterned paper to fit the height and width of the bookshelves, then adhere with double-sided tape.
-Vases and quirky knicknacks add depth, while wicker baskets stash magazines and movies on the bottom shelf.
+Vases and quirky knickknacks add depth, while wicker baskets stash magazines and movies on the bottom shelf.

 This basic blonde-wood shelving unit lacked pizazz.
-Check out four ways to upgrade this basic piece.
+With its plain wood finish and simple shape, it provided an ideal starting point for a variety of bookcase makeovers.
+Check out four stylish ways to upgrade this piece on the following slides.

 Craft a stylish entryway catchall to collect boots, bags, and dog leashes for grab-and-go ease.
-First determine your shelf layout, ensuring that the shelves will line up with the bookcase’s predrilled holes.
+First, determine your shelf layout, ensuring that the shelves will line up with the bookcase's predrilled holes.
 To create dividers and shorter shelves, cut sections equal to the vertical spacing between shelves.
 Screw the divider to the end of the shortened shelf, then install the connected pieces inside the bookcase.
 Repeat with remaining shelves.
+A new coat of white paint makes the interior stand out against the exterior's navy blue paint job.

 Two bookcases wrap around the corner to host tableware and collectibles in this dining room.
 Connect the adjacent legs with a screw, then secure the bookcases to the wall with L brackets.
 To apply the crown molding, measure the perimeter of the joined bookcases, and cut the crown molding to fit with 45-degree miter cuts.
 Attach molding with pin nails.
 Adhere textured wallpaper to the back of the shelves for a custom look.